mckenziejoyce/StockHistoricalPricesAPI/README.md

-#Mock Stock API
+# Mock Stock API

 This is an API I created to return stock information, created to match the schema of the following API: https://iexcloud.io/docs/core/HISTORICAL_PRICES

-Running the project will create the API on a local host and open a Swagger window to let you test the different method options.
+Running the project will create the API on local host and open a Swagger window to let you test the different method options.

+This app uses an in-memory database.
+If the app is stopped and started, the preceding GET request will not return any data.
+If no data is returned, POST data to the app.

 ## GET Daily Returns for Stock with Date Range
 {url}/api/StockHistory/DailyReturns/{symbol}

 Optional Parameters:
-    fromDate - First date of range to return info on (If no date is passed in, assumed first day of current year) toDate - Last date of range to return info on (If no date is passed in, assume the current date)
+* fromDate - First date of range to return info on (If no date is passed in, assumed first day of current year)
+* toDate - Last date of range to return info on (If no date is passed in, assume the current date)

 Range must be 5 years or less

-##Example of how to connect to this API (C#):
+## Example of how to connect to this API (C#):

 ```
 public async Task<DailyReturnsData[]> getDailyReturns(string symbol, string? fromDate = null, string? toDate = null)